This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - 1/4 teaspoon cinnamon

 Lunch: Greek Salad

 - 1/4 cup sliced cucumber

 - 1 tablespoon olive oil

 - 6–8 ounces organic meat

 - 1 serving sautéed broccoli

-I recommend doing Burst training three to four days a week for between 20 and 40 minutes.
+Also considered a great weight loss tip for women, try doing interval training three to four days a week for between 20 and 40 minutes.
 Many people have seen amazing results with a Burst training workout.
-Here is an example of a 4-minute Tabata with 40 seconds of burst exercise and then 20 seconds of rest.
+Here is an example of a 4-minute Tabata with 40 seconds of Burst exercise and then 20 seconds of rest.
 You would repeat this set 2 to 3 times for a complete workout:

 - Sprint on spin bike // Rest

 - Fast push-ups // Rest